 If you want to execute a deployment but not use any of the templates in the Marketplace, you can create a customized template that defines the infrastructure for your solution.
 To learn about creating templates, see Understand the structure and syntax of ARM templates.

 To deploy a customized template through the portal, select Create a resource, search for template. and then select Template deployment.

 You see several options for creating a template:

-- Build your own template in editor: create a template using the portal template editor.
-The editor is capable to add a resource template schema.
+- Build your own template in editor: Create your own template in the portal template editor.

-- Load a GitHub quickstart template: use an existing quickstart templates.
+- Load a GitHub quickstart template: Select from quickstart templates.

 This tutorial provides the instruction for loading a quickstart template.

-Under Load a GitHub quickstart template, type or select 101-storage-account-create.
+Under Load a GitHub quickstart template, type or select storage-account-create.

 You have two options: